Update: PA Senate Bill 94 passed.

 Truck Drivers Need to Prevent Truck Accidents by Removing Snow and Ice

-Trucking Info indicates some truckers are objecting to the proposed Pennsylvania law on removal of snow and ice.
-Truckers are concerned at the lack of clarity regarding a requirement that they take reasonable steps to try to remove snow and ice.
+Trucking Info indicates some truckers are objecting to the proposed Pennsylvania law on the removal of snow and ice.
+Truckers are concerned with the lack of clarity regarding a requirement that they take reasonable steps to try to remove snow and ice.
 Sometimes, snow and ice cannot be removed easily, which puts truckers in a bad position.
-The tops of tractor trailers cannot be walked on because the tops of the vehicles are made of sensitive fiberglass.
+The tops of tractor-trailers cannot be walked on because the tops of the vehicles are made of sensitive fiberglass.
 This also complicates the snow removal process because the top of the vehicle could be scratched or damaged.

 While snow removal may be a hassle, it is essential for safety.
 If people get hurt because snow or ice falls off trucks, state laws imposing an affirmative responsibility to clear the vehicles could help the victims to get compensation for injuries and losses.
 The truck accident victims could point to the trucker’s failure to follow regulations and fulfill his duty to remove snow.